 - 1/2 cup finely sliced green onions (white and green parts)

-- Rub shortening into flour there are small pieces of the shortening completely covered with flour.
+- Rub shortening into flour until there are small pieces of shortening completely covered with flour.

-- Add minced beef to a large bowl.
-Sprinkle in all all-spice and black pepper.
+- Add ground beef to a large bowl.
+Sprinkle in allspice and black pepper.
 Mix together and set aside.

-- Heat oil in a pan until hot.
+- Heat oil in a skillet until hot.

-- Add minced beef, toss to mix breaking up any clumps and let cook until the meat is no longer pink.
+- Add seasoned ground beef and toss to mix, breaking up any clumps, and let cook until the meat is no longer pink.

 - Beat the egg and water together to make an egg wash.
 Set aside.

-Flour the work surface and rolling pin.
-If you had cut it into 2 large pieces, then take one of the large pieces and roll in out into a very large circle.
+First Method: Flour the work surface and rolling pin.
+If you had cut it into 2 large pieces, then take one of the large pieces and roll it out into a very large circle.
 Take a bowl with a wide rim (about 5 inches) and cut out three circles.

-- Add the pans to the refrigerator to chill while you preheat the oven to 350 degrees F.
+- After forming the patties, place the pans in the refrigerator while you heat the oven to 350 F.